rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 ## *getHDMISPD*

 Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device.
 The SPD infoFrame packet includes vendor name, product description, and source information.

+> This API is **deprecated** and may be removed in the future.
+It is no longer recommended for use in new implementations.
+[Refer this link for the new api](https://rdkcentral.github.io/rdkservices/#/api/AVInputPlugin?id=getspd)

 ### Events